nishsem/Danish/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-4/readme.md

 So basically:

-> You're taking your input text → converting to bytes → hashing → converting result to hex string.
+> Taking your input text → converting to bytes → hashing → converting result to hex string.

 **Step 3: Print the Hashes**
 ```bash